-The start of the new year is a time of looking forward to the future, setting goals and putting in motion the steps necessary to achieve them.
+During times of stress, it is beneficial to look at our emotional lives.
 Emotional wellness enhances our ability to move forward effectively and includes recognizing and accepting our emotions, thinking clearly, and making decisions.
 Acupuncture and Oriental medicine nurtures emotional wellness and provides support for mental health disorders.

 Almost a third of the population report sufficient qualifying criteria for mental health disorders at some point in their life.
-Mental illnesses like major depression, anxiety, panic disorder, attention deficit/hyperactive disorder (ADHD), PTSD, obsessive compulsive disorder (OCD), and manic disorders disrupt your thinking, feeling, mood, ability to relate to others, and daily functioning, which results in a diminished capacity for coping with the ordinary demands of life.
+Mental illnesses like major depression, anxiety, panic disorder, attention-deficit/hyperactive disorder (ADHD), PTSD, obsessive-compulsive disorder (OCD), and manic disorders disrupt your thinking, feeling, mood, ability to relate to others, and daily functioning, which results in a diminished capacity for coping with the ordinary demands of life.